 The Company's authorized share capital consists of an unlimited number of Common Shares without par value.
-As at the date of this AIF, 233,852,791 Common Shares are issued and outstanding.
-As at December 31, 2022, 233,379,896 Common Shares were issued and outstanding.
+As at the date of this AIF, 235,197,737 Common Shares are issued and outstanding.
+As at December 31, 2023, 234,879,174 Common Shares were issued and outstanding.

-For detailed information about our equity compensation arrangements, specifically, our Share Compensation Plan, including the compensation principles that govern the grants made, please refer to our management information circular for the most recent annual general meeting, available under our Company's profile on SEDAR at www.sedar.com.
+For detailed information about our equity compensation arrangements, specifically, our Share Compensation Plan, including the compensation principles that govern the grants made, please refer to our management information circular for the most recent annual general meeting, available under our Company's profile on SEDAR+ at www.sedarplus.ca.